0xStabby/chatgpt-vim/README.md

 the `:GPT` command is available on either option.
 I may add `:GPTRun` and `:GPTFile` to the ChatGPT option in the future, but for now they are available with the api openai api option since it's the more reliable option.

-For the [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) option you will need:
+For the [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) option you will need (Not Recommended):
 * chatgpt-wrapper
   ```sh
   pip install git+https://github.com/mmabrouk/chatgpt-wrapper